ssreelakshmi88/-mildew-detection-cherry-leaves_milestonePP5/README.md

 - The success metric has been set at 97% accuracy on the test set or above.

-- The company will benefit by not supplying the market with a product of poor quality through the creation of this mode.
+- The company will benefit by improving the quality of their product.

 - The training data can be found from Kaggle.
 This contains 4208 Images.
 All images are uniformed at (256,256,256,3).
 To ensure the performance is not affected we will reduce the image shape to something around 50x50.